bhakyuz/dataisamess/_pages/about.md

 ## Contribute

-Feel free to contact me for your comments/suggestions on github [GitHub](https://github.com/bhakyuz/dataisamess).
+Feel free to contact me for your comments/suggestions on [github repository](https://github.com/bhakyuz/dataisamess).
 I would be happy if you'd like to contribute by adding your post.
 You can simply create a PR for that.

 Cheers!